Pat Aerts - Chief

 It's my hope that you find this website interesting and if you're ever driving by and see us outside working on something feel free to stop in and say hi.

-Kate Aerts - Safety Officer
+Kate Aerts - Lieutenant

 Kate has been with the fire department since 2003.
 Kate's primary job on the fire department is safety officer.
 Kate's full time job is a dispatcher for the Oconto County Sheriff's department.
 This has proven beneficial to our department since we are paged out by the Sheriff's department in helping with better communication between us and them.